 Check out the full list of publishing horror stories.

-7 Responses to “Publishing Horror Stories”
+7 thoughts on “Publishing Horror Stories”

 I have to look up affect and effect every time I use them.
 I can never keep the two straight.
 Less and Fewer are a similar problem.
 Since and because are a bit like that but I generally think I’m right on the first try.
 The rest are generally typos for me.